Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Simulation

-For the VIMb parameter $\psi_{3,0}$, figure~\ref{p5} and figure~\ref{p6} show that TMLE still performs the best asymptotically.
+For the scaled VIM (VIMb) parameter $\Psi_3(\breve{Q}_0)$, Figure~\ref{p5} shows that TMLE still performs the best asymptotically.
 When sample sizes are small/moderate, EE estimates sometimes have smaller bias.
 But the reduction in bias is negligible given the magnitude of the standard error.
 So the coverage of the CI estimator will still be dominated by the accuracy of standard error estimates, which is reflected in the coverage (TMLE still got better coverage although it has slightly larger bias than EE).
-Their oracle coverages are all close to $0.95$.\\
+Their oracle coverages are all close to $0.95$.

-\section{Data analysis}
+\section{Data Analysis}

-In this section, we apply the EE and TMLE methods for VIMa to a data from the AIDS Clinical Trials Group Protocol 175 (ACTG175)~\cite{HammerTCNMO1996}.
+In this section, we apply the EE and TMLE methods for VIMa to a data from the AIDS Clinical Trials Group Protocol 175 (ACTG175)~\citep{HammerTCNMO1996}.
 The data is available from the \texttt{speff2trial} R package.
 The are $2139$ patients infected with HIV in the original trial.
 They were randomized into four treatment groups: (i) zidovudine (ZDV) monotherapy, (ii) ZDV+didanosine (ddI), (iii) ZDV+zalcitabine, and (iv) ddI monotherapy.
-We compare treatment groups (iv) and (ii) as in \cite{LuVSOTO2013, CuiEHTEA2023, HinesVIMHA2022}.
+We compare treatment groups (iv) and (ii) as in~\cite{LuVSOTO2013, CuiEHTEA2023, HinesVIMHA2022}.
 We consider a continuous outcome $Y$ defined as the CD4 count at $20\pm 5$ weeks.
-As in \cite{HinesVIMHA2022}, we include $12$ baseline covariates, $5$ continuous: age, weight, Karnofsky score, CD4 count, CD8 count; and $7$ binary: sex, homosexual activity (y/n), race (white/non-white), symptomatic status (symptomatic/asymptomatic), history of intravenous drug use (y/n), hemophilia (y/n), and antiretroviral history (experienced/naive). \\
+As in~\cite{HinesVIMHA2022}, we include $12$ baseline covariates, $5$ continuous: age, weight, Karnofsky score, CD4 count, CD8 count; and $7$ binary: sex, homosexual activity (y/n), race (white/non-white), symptomatic status (symptomatic/asymptomatic), history of intravenous drug use (y/n), hemophilia (y/n), and antiretroviral history (experienced/naive). \\